arknamal/staunch-task/README.md

      ```
    - Open your browser and visit `http://localhost:3000` to see the application running.

 ## Tasks

-### Task 1: Optimization
+### Optimization Task 1

 - There is a `Blog` CRUD in the app and it also has an import action in `BlogsController` which takes a csv file and import all the records.
-The challenge is to optimize that action in a way that it takes file of 50k to 100k records and create blogs.
+The challenge is to optimize that action in a way that it takes file of 100k+ records and create blogs.
 You need to take care of memory and database optimization and make sure that it does not crash

-### Task 2: Refactoring
+### Optmization Task 2

-- There is an `EmployeesController` with CRUD actions which is integrated with an API which provides Employees Data.
-The task is to refactor the bloated controller using design patterns in a way that integration should work as it is with seperation of concerns.
+- There is a `MemoryLeakJob` in the app.
+The task is to identify memory intensive chunks of the code and optimize it in a way that the job processes 100k+ records with minimal amount of memory.
+You should also take care of the memory in case multiple jobs are enqueued.

-### Task 3: Refactoring Views

-- The task is to audit the views files and do refactor the code where needed.

-### Task 4 - Optional and Open Ended
+### Task 3 - Optional and Open Ended

 - Do a overall code audit and improve code quality of models, controller,views or any other aspect